 A new and very unusual family

 We are such a varied bunch of people, a real patchwork.
 The word "family" comes up a lot in our discussions.
-At a time where family relationships can be challenging, or we can't see our loved ones, finding a place to belong has been important.
+At a time where family relationships can be challenging, or when we couldn't see our loved ones, finding a place to belong was important.
 Those we care for and our families have popped up in the background or even got involved.
 A real highlight when they've added to a cuppa with a quiz, cooking tips, a quick wave or a smile.

-As well as seeing cuppa participants becoming more confident in a cuppa, we are hearing about how this is making a difference in other parts of their lives too.
+As well as seeing cuppa participants becoming more confident in a cuppa, we heard about how this made difference in other parts of their lives too.
 Having the confidence to tackle difficult family relationships, joining in with other online activities, starting their own virtual cuppas, supporting others and generally stepping out with their head held high.

 Our cuppas have brought together years of experience, the knowledge that has been shared is powerful.
-More important is the way it is shared.
+More important is the way it was shared.
 We're not being told what to do, but sharing what works for us and might be worth a try.
 The concept of contingency planning really comes to life when someone shares just what a difference this plan made in an emergency situation.
-Some of our most popular blogs have been written as a result of the wisdom shared on a Top Tips Tuesday.
+Some of our most popular blogs have been written as a result of the wisdom shared on our Tuesday cuppas.